 Once server instances belong to a cluster it is important to only administer them using MySQL Shell and AdminAPI.
 Attempting to manually change the configuration of Group Replication on an instance once it has been added to a cluster is not supported.
-Similarly, modifying server variables critical to InnoDB Cluster, such as server\uuid, after an instance is configured using AdminAPI is not supported.
+Similarly, modifying server variables critical to InnoDB Cluster, such as server_uuid, after an instance is configured using AdminAPI is not supported.

 When you create a cluster using MySQL Shell 8.0.14 and later, you can set the amount of time to wait before instances are expelled from the cluster, for example when they become unreachable.
-Pass the expelTimeout option to the dba.createCluster() operation, which configures the group\replication\member\expel\timeout variable on the seed instance.
+Pass the expelTimeout option to the dba.createCluster() operation, which configures the group_replication_member_expel_timeout variable on the seed instance.
 The expelTimeout option can take an integer value in the range of 0 to 3600.
 All instances running MySQL server 8.0.13 and later which are added to a cluster with expelTimeout configured are automatically configured to have the same expelTimeout value as configured on the seed instance.

-For information on the other options which you can pass to dba.createCluster(), see Section 7.5, "Working with InnoDB Cluster".
+For information on the other options which you can pass to dba.createCluster(), see Section 7.9, "Modifying or Dissolving an InnoDB Cluster".

-Adding Instances to a Cluster
+7.4.4 Adding Instances to an InnoDB Cluster